Grief changes everything

 • "The workshop was very interactive…it was really like having a conversation."

-Kyle Younger, Silent Invention of Grief Workshop Attendee
+Silent Invention of Grief workshop attendee

 • "I've never seen someone intellectualize grief in a way that helps people understand what they're going through."

-Newark Public Library- Main Branch
+Steve Lorenz, Newark Public Library- Main Branch

 • "The session helped attendees understand job loss as real grief.
 Our community left feeling seen, supported and less alone."

-Co-founder, Three’s A Crowd
+Reonna Johnson, Co-founder, Three’s A Crowd

 • "This is a great workshop for those grieving and supporting those who are."